prabhatravib/hexa-v2/ENHANCED_MODE_README.md

   - **Single Row Layout**: All buttons fit in one row regardless of count
   - **Real-time Updates**: Buttons update immediately when count changes
   - **State Preservation**: Existing messages are preserved when count changes
-  - **Description Support**: Buttons can display custom descriptions via tooltips
+  - **Description Support**: Buttons can display custom titles via tooltips
   - **Context Awareness**: Each button can inject specific context into voice sessions

   ### Context Injection System